jupyterlab/extension-examples/advanced/kernel-messaging/README.md

 ![Kernel Messages](preview.gif)

-## Custom Kernel Interactions: Kernel Managment and Messaging
+## Custom Kernel Interactions: Kernel Management and Messaging

 One of the main features of JupyterLab is the possibility to manage and interact with [kernels](https://jupyter-client.readthedocs.io/en/latest/kernels.html).